Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - *"As a user of this site, I want information on fast/sustaianble fashion that is not preachy"*
      - The information is presented in an engaging manner
-     - Encouraging users to consider alternatives rather than berating or blaming them for being part of the problem
+     - Encouraging users to consider alternatives rather than berating or guilting them for being part of the problem
      - The site is not overloaded with facts and statistics but rather an overview with an option for users to learn more if they wish

 - *"As a user of this site, I want inspiration and ideas on what I can do to make a difference"*

-     - The *So What Can We Do?* sections give users a variety of different ways they can makes small changes that make a difference
+     - The *So What Can We Do?* sections give users an overview of different ways they can makes small changes that make a difference

 - *"As a user of this site, I want to learn about practical ways I can become more sustainable"*
      - The *Charity Shops, Shop Vintage & Repair & Upcycle* sections give users practical ways to become more sustainable